oracle/weblogic-kubernetes-operator/site/creating-domain.md

 When running a WebLogic *domain* in Kubernetes, there are some additional considerations that must be taken into account to ensure correct functioning:

-*	Multicast is not well supported in Kubernetes at the time of writing.
+*	Multicast is not well supported in Kubernetes at the time of this writing.
 Some networking providers have some support for multicast, but it is generally considered of “beta” quality.
 Oracle recommends configuring WebLogic *clusters* to use unicast.
 *	The `ListenAddress` for all servers must be set to the correct DNS name, it should not be set to `0.0.0.0` or left blank.
 This is required for cluster discovery of servers to work correctly.
-*	If there is a desire to expose a T3 channel outside of the Kubernetes *cluster*, for example to allow WLST or RMI connections from clients outside Kubernetes, then the recommended approach is to define a dedicated channel (per server) and to expose that channel using a `NodePort` *service*.
+*	If there is a desire to expose a T3 channel outside of the Kubernetes *cluster*, for example to allow WLST or RMI connections from clients outside Kubernetes, then the recommended approach is to define a dedicated channel (per server) and to expose that channel using a `NodePort` type *service*.
 It is required that the channel’s internal and external ports be set to the same value as the chosen `NodePort`, for example they could all be `32000`.
 If all three are not the same, WebLogic will reject T3 connection requests.

 ## Creating a domain namespace